atom/etch/README.md

 ]})
 document.body.appendChild(taskList.element)
 taskList.addTask({id: 3, description: 'Feed cats', completed: false})

+// ... when we're done with our component and want to clean up: document.body.removeChild(taskList.element) taskList.destroy()
 ```

 Note that when we want to *use* the component, we don't have to interact with any Etch APIs.
 The component is an ordinary object that can be constructed normally.
 After construction, its `element` property points at a DOM node that is ready to use and can be appended to the document using standard APIs.
 This enables straightforward *interoperability* between our component and any code that works with standard DOM elements.